 An intermediate discrete skills course designed to give intense practice in reading, writing, and grammar.
 Students will read expository pieces requiring the ability to find main ideas and details, make inference, recognize transitional devices, and distinguish levels of generality.
 They will develop the ability to write simple expository paragraphs, with and emphasis on using transitional devices to coordinate ideas.
 Not open to students placed in ESL 051 or higher.
 The units earned for this course may not be applied toward the 60 units for graduation.
 Three hours lecture per week.
 Credit/no credit only.
 (Not applicable to A.A. degree.)

 ENGLISH AS A SECOND LANGUAGE 043 - 3 Units ESL Listening/Speaking, Level 4

-Prerequisite: Satisfactory completion of ESL 031 and ESL 033 or placement by the GWC ESL assessment process; satisfactory completion of or concurrent enrollment in ESL 041.
+Prerequisite: Satisfactory completion of ESL 031 and ESL 033 or placement by the GWC ESL assessment process.